Cluster algebras and triangulated orbifolds: Unfoldings of mutation-finite matrices

 \subsubsection{Construction of Galois covering}

 Denote by $z_1,\dots,z_m$ the orbifold points of $\O^w$.
-The construction of the covering depends of the parity of the number of orbifold points on $\O^w$.
+The construction of the covering depends on the parity of the number of orbifold points on $\O^w$.
 First, we assume that $m$ is even, i.e. $m=2k$.

 By Lemma~\ref{bubbles-even}, there exists a triangulation $T$ of $\O^w$ such that each triangle containing a pending arc actually contains two pending arcs (all small orbifold pieces are disks with two orbifold points, and all s-blocks in the corresponding diagram $\D^w$ are blocks of type $\widetilde V_{12}$).